Skip to main content

 • Combine with limit: Use since together with limit and offset for paginated polling, or use cursor for cursor-based pagination

-• First call: use a reasonable start time (e.g. 24 hours ago) rather than a very old date
+• First call: use a reasonable recent start time (for example 24 hours ago), not an older historical date